Warmvne/Car-Rental-JAVA-Project-/README.txt

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 Now the demo is finished.
 It was a great project we enjoyed to do it.
 We didn't success to add images unfortunately...
 But we find how to send a email to the client after its booking but we decided to not add this option in our project because it doesn't work with all email address(Gmail mostly).
-Thanks for everything miss, take care and I hope we will see you again !

 Marwane.